Isabella is an experienced online writer and specializes in keywords and content quality.

 Writing an article around a keyword is crucial for your content to get a higher Google ranking.
-In this hub, I explain why and provide some tips on how to find keywords for an article.
+In this article, I explain why and provide some tips on how to find keywords for an article.

 But first, what is a keyword?
 A keyword is simply a word or phrase that people type into the search box of search engines like Google to find more information on that particular topic.
 For example, "how to make money" is a keyword that people search.